alexmercerind/alexmercerind/README.md

 <hr>

-I am a student in my final year.
-Looking for full-time opportunities from 2024 H2.
+I am a student in my final year & looking for full-time opportunities from 2024 H2.

 <!--